Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Introduction

-In three dimensions the B\"or\"oczky-type bound for horoball packings are used for volume estimates of cusped hyperbolic manifolds \cite{A87,M86}, more recently \cite{ACS,MaM}.
-Lifts of horoball neighborhoods of cusps give horoball packings in the universal cover $\bbH^n$, and for some discrete torsion free subgroup of isometries $\mathbb{H}^n/\Gamma$ is a cusped hyperbolic manifold where the cusps lift to ideal vertices of the fundamental domain.
-In this setting a manifold with a single cusp has a well defined maximal cusp neighborhood, while manifolds with multiple cusps have a range of non-overlapping cusp neighborhoods with boundaries with nonempty tangential intersection, these lift to different horoball types in the universal cover.
-An important application is Adams' proof that the Geiseking manifold is the noncompact hyperbolic $3$-manifold of minimal volume \cite{A87}.
+Such bounds have important applications beyond packing problems.
+In dimension three, B\"or\"oczky-type estimates for horoball packings have been used to study the volume of cusped hyperbolic manifolds \cite{A87,M86,ACS,MaM}.
+If $\Gamma$ is a discrete torsion-free subgroup of isometries, then $\bbH^3/\Gamma$ is a cusped hyperbolic manifold, and cusp neighborhoods lift to horoball packings in the universal cover.
+A manifold with a single cusp has a well-defined maximal cusp neighborhood, while manifolds with multiple cusps admit a range of non-overlapping cusp neighborhoods whose boundaries meet tangentially; these give rise to different horoball types in $\bbH^3$.
+An important application is Adams' proof that the Gieseking manifold is the unique noncompact hyperbolic $3$-manifold of minimal volume \cite{A87}.
 Kellerhals then used the B\"or\"oczky-type bounds to estimate volumes of higher dimensional hyperbolic manifolds \cite{K98_2}.

-In \cite{KSz} we proved that the classical horoball packing configuration in $\mathbb{H}^3$ realizing the B\"or\"oczky-type upper bound is not unique.
+In \cite{KSz} we proved that the classical horoball packing configuration in $\mathbb{H}^3$ achieving the B\"or\"oczky-type upper bound is not unique.
 We gave several examples of different regular horoball packings using horoballs of different types, that is horoballs that have different relative densities with respect to the fundamental domain, that yield the B\"or\"oczky--Florian-type simplicial upper bound \cite{B--F64}.

-We remark that the second-named author studied the case of simply truncated Coxeter orthoschemes in $\bbH^3$ where the density upper bound is not achieved \cite{SzY}.
+We also note that in related work the second-named author studied simply truncated Coxeter orthoschemes in $\bbH^3$, where the simplicial density bound is not realized \cite{SzY}.